Sheaff Brock Investment Advisors LLC Makes New Investment in Cherry Hill Mortgage Investment Co. (NYSE:CHMI)

-Sheaff Brock Investment Advisors LLC purchased a new position in shares of Cherry Hill Mortgage Investment Co.
-(NYSE:CHMI) during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor purchased 12,126 shares of the real estate investment trust’s stock, valued at approximately $113,000.
-Sheaff Brock Investment Advisors LLC owned approximately 0.07% of Cherry Hill Mortgage Investment as of its most recent SEC filing.
+Sheaff Brock Investment Advisors LLC acquired a new position in shares of Cherry Hill Mortgage Investment Co.
+(NYSE:CHMI) during the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm acquired 12,126 shares of the real estate investment trust’s stock, valued at approximately $113,000.
+Sheaff Brock Investment Advisors LLC owned about 0.07% of Cherry Hill Mortgage Investment as of its most recent filing with the Securities & Exchange Commission.

-A number of research firms have recently weighed in on CHMI.
-B. Riley reaffirmed a “buy” rating on shares of Cherry Hill Mortgage Investment in a research report on Monday, April 19th.
-Zacks Investment Research raised Cherry Hill Mortgage Investment from a “sell” rating to a “hold” rating in a research report on Monday, May 24th.
-Two analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-The stock has a consensus rating of “Buy” and an average target price of $11.10.
+CHMI has been the subject of several recent research reports.
+Zacks Investment Research upgraded shares of Cherry Hill Mortgage Investment from a “sell” rating to a “hold” rating in a research note on Monday, May 24th.
+B. Riley reiterated a “buy” rating on shares of Cherry Hill Mortgage Investment in a research note on Monday, April 19th.
+Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+The stock has a consensus rating of “Buy” and a consensus price target of $11.10.

-Cherry Hill Mortgage Investment (NYSE:CHMI) last posted its earnings results on Sunday, May 9th.
-The real estate investment trust reported $0.21 EPS for the quarter, missing the consensus estimate of $0.32 by ($0.11).
-Cherry Hill Mortgage Investment had a net margin of 55.90% and a return on equity of 17.47%.
-On average, equities research analysts forecast that Cherry Hill Mortgage Investment Co. will post 1.06 EPS for the current fiscal year.

 Cherry Hill Mortgage Investment Corporation, a residential real estate finance company, acquires, invests in, and manages residential mortgage assets in the United States.
 The company operates through Investments in RMBS, Investments in Servicing Related Assets, and All Other segments.
 It manages a portfolio of servicing related assets and residential mortgage-backed securities (RMBS).